Farm House 160

 Visit the Farm House Museum

-Hours: Monday through Friday, noon to 4 p.m. (while ISU is in session)
+Hours: Monday through Friday, noon to 4 p.m. (closed weekends, holidays and university breaks)

 Address: 601 Farm House Lane, Ames, Iowa 50011